howardmatari/Coding-Challenge/README.md

 Challenge:
 Create batchable apex that will delete stale Account records.
 Stale account records are Accounts with no related open opportunities for the last 6 months.

+SOQL query used to get stale accounts according to criteria:
+ ([SELECT Id FROM Account WHERE Id NOT IN (SELECT AccountId FROM Opportunity WHERE IsClosed = FALSE AND CloseDate > LAST_N_MONTHS:6)]);

 Create schedulable apex that will execute the batch class above.